-- 50. This Opinion concerns positions held in OMIP SPEL Base futures and options. - 51.
-ESMA has performed the assessment based on the information provided by CMVM. - 52.
-For the purposes of this Opinion, ESMA has assessed the compatibility of the intended position limits with the objectives of Article 57(1) of MiFID II and with the methodology for calculation of position limits established in RTS 21, in accordance with Article 57(3) of MiFID II. - 53.
+- 43. This Opinion concerns positions held in OMIP SPEL Base futures and options. - 44.
+ESMA has performed the assessment based on the information provided by CMVM. - 45.
+For the purposes of this Opinion, ESMA has assessed the compatibility of the intended position limits with the objectives of Article 57(1) of MiFID II and with the methodology for calculation of position limits established in RTS 21, in accordance with Article 57(3) of MiFID II. - 46.
+The overall open interest for the contract amounts to 11,130,222 MWh, which translates into 15,458 lots.
+Since the level of open interest is between 10,000 lots and 20,000 lots, the limit shall be set between 5% and 40% of the reference amount, according to Article 15(1)b) of RTS 21. - 47.
 When performing this assessment, ESMA also took into account the need to ensure that the methodology set out in RTS 21 promotes a consistent application of position limits across competent authorities including when commodity derivatives are based on the same underlying such as Spanish power in this case.